lcherone/auto-orm/README.md

 ### Create/Update

-Actually storing a row, either by initial new database.row or updating an existing the row is done by calling the `.store()` function, if the row has an `id` that exists in the table it will update the row, else it will add a new row.
+Storing a row, either by initial new database.row or updating an existing the row is done by calling the `.store()` function, if the row has an `id` that exists in the table it will update the row, else it will add a new row.

 ``` javascript
 person.store().then(() => {